TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 11/Luke 11.4.md

 ---

-And forgive us our sins; for we ourselves also forgive every one that is indebted to us.
-And bring us not into temptation.
+Forgive us our sins, for we ourselves also forgive everyone who is indebted to us.
+Bring us not into temptation, but deliver us from the evil one.'"